habernal/emnlp2025-demos-openreview/README.md

 see above; this has been configured correctly, AFAIK

-### OK, let's run the show - release decisions to authors
+### OK, let's release decisions to authors for real

 1) Update Review Stage: Release Reviews To Authors -> Yes, reviews should be revealed when they are posted to the paper's authors
 2) Update Meta Review Stage: Release Meta Reviews To Authors -> Yes, meta reviews should be revealed when they are posted to the paper's authors